 Avoid trapping anyone in a vehicle in a collision.
-Remember that the rear doors can only be opened from the outside when the child protection locks are engaged.
+Remember that the rear doors can only be opened from the outside when the Child-Protection locks are engaged.

-NOTE: For emergency exit with the system engaged, move the lock plunger up (unlocked position), roll down the window and open the door with the outside door handle.
+NOTE: For emergency exit with the system engaged, move the lock knob up (unlocked position), roll down the window and open the door with the outside door handle.